Dragon's beard candy: Preparation

-Traditionally, Dragon's Beard Candy is made from sugar and maltose syrup, although recipes based on corn syrup are now used in the United States.
-The main ingredients of Dragon's Beard Candy include approximately 75 grams of fine white sugar, 75 grams of peanuts, 75 grams of desiccated coconut, 38 grams of white sesame seeds, 150 grams of maltose syrup, and 1 bowl of glutinous rice flour.
-Due to the presence of large amounts of syrup, the candy has a very high sugar content.
+Traditionally, it is made from sugar and maltose syrup, although recipes based on corn syrup are now used in the United States.
+The main ingredients include approximately 75 grams of fine white sugar, 75 grams of peanuts, 75 grams of desiccated coconut, 38 grams of white sesame seeds, 150 grams of maltose syrup, and 1 bowl of glutinous rice flour.